About

 What makes my approach unique is that I’m doing this at a grassroots level.
 At 5’9″, I’m not the tallest athlete, but through dedicated training with programs like JumpX Training and participation in events like The Dunk Camp, I’m showing that dunking is accessible to female athletes who are willing to put in the work.

-In 2025, I founded the “Women in Dunking” platform to honor, document, and expand the role of female athletes in dunking.
-Through this platform and my social media presence, I’m building a supportive community that promotes inclusivity and motivates a new generation of female athletes to reach for the rim.
+Through my social media presence and content creation, I’m building a supportive community that motivates a new generation of female athletes to reach for the rim.

 Connect